osmocom/imsi-pseudo/README.md

 pseudonymized IMSIs on top, but this is out-of-scope for this project.
-For reference, once could pre-provision a random "imsi_pseudo_key" with the SIM card, store it in the pseudo IMSI table in the HLR, and deploy a new encryption key together with each new pseudo IMSI, attached to the NEW PSEUDO IMSI REQ.
+For reference, once could pre-provision a random "imsi_pseudo_key" with the SIM card, store it in the pseudo IMSI table in the HLR, and deploy a new encryption key together with each new pseudo IMSI, attached to the SMS.